-Born on October 4, 1942, Bernice Johnson Reagon grew up in a tight-knit African-American community, outside of Albany, Georgia.
-Her parents, Beatrice and Reverend Jessie Johnson, raised her and her siblings at the time when unapologetic racism ruled the south.
-Discrimination ran rampant and educational opportunities were limited for African-American children.
+Born on October 4, 1942, Bernice Johnson Reagon grew up in a tight-knit AfricanAmerican community, outside of Albany, Georgia.
+Her parents, Beatrice and the Reverend Jessie Johnson, raised her and her siblings at the time when unapologetic racism ruled the South.
+Discrimination ran rampant and educational opportunities were limited for African American children.
 As the child of a minister, Reagon grew up with a strong sense of the beauty and healing power of music.
 Her life at home, church, and school revolved around music.
-She was impressed at an early age by the power of song in the black choral tradition.
+She was impressed at an early age by the power of song in the Black choral tradition.
 This awareness drove her career, in which she has been both a performer and a protector and champion of the traditions she grew up with.
 Through her work, we learn and feel that strong cultural traditions are a source of power and dignity for oppressed people.

 Though she was imprisoned and kicked out of school, Reagon was empowered by her experiences with music and activism.
 She writes: “As a student leader and activist in the Albany Movement, I sang and stood in the sound of the congregational singing of the freedom songs charging the air we breathed.
 For the first time, I understood how the singing not only pulled us together, but became our articulate collective testimony to all who stood within the sound.”
 After her expulsion, she transferred to Spelman College.
 Soon, she dropped out to become a member of the Freedom Singers, who toured to raise money for the Student Nonviolent Coordinating Committee (SNCC).
 As a member of SNCC and the National Association for the Advancement of Colored People (NAACP), she participated in voter registration drives and anti-segregation protests.

 In 1963, she met and married fellow Freedom Singer Cordell Reagon.
-Together, they had a son and a daughter.
+They had a son and a daughter together.
 After divorcing her husband in 1967, Reagon decided to complete her college education.
 She returned to Spelman and graduated in 1970.
-She was awarded a Ford Fellowship and moved to Washington D.C. to earn her Ph.D. in history at Howard University.
-During this time, she grew as a scholar and an artist, working as vocal director of the DC Black Repertory Theater.
+She was awarded a Ford Fellowship and moved to Washington, D.C., to earn her Ph.D. in history at Howard University.
+During this time, she grew as a scholar and an artist, working as vocal director of the D.C.
+Black Repertory Theater.

-In 1973 she founded Sweet Honey in the Rock, an a capella singing group made up of African-American woman.
-While performing with Sweet Honey in the Rock, she became director of the Smithsonian's Program in Black American Culture, and later, curator at the National Museum of American History.
-As a scholar, she's produced books, articles, documentaries, and presentations that preserve and celebrate African-American music and culture.
+In 1973, Reagon founded Sweet Honey in the Rock, an a capella singing group made up of African American woman.
+While performing with Sweet Honey in the Rock, she became director of the Smithsonian’s Program in Black American Culture, and later, curator at the National Museum of American History.
+As a scholar, she’s produced books, articles, documentaries, and presentations that preserve and celebrate African American music and culture.

 In addition to her academic career, Reagon has over thirty credits as a composer, performer, and producer.
 She’s been awarded fourteen honorary doctorates and several awards in the arts and humanities.
 In 1989, she was awarded the MacArthur Genius Grant, a $275,000 award that celebrates “extraordinary originality and dedication in creative pursuits.”

-Though she retired from Sweet Honey in the Rock in 2004, Reagon is still active as a performer.
-She describes herself as a songtalker, "one who balances talk and song in the creation of a live performance conversation with those who gather within the sound of my voice."
+Though she retired from Sweet Honey in the Rock in 2004, Reagon continued to perform.
+She has described herself as a “songtalker, one who balances talk and song in the creation of a live performance conversation with those who gather within the sound of my voice.”